martinsbash/b2b-lead-gen-system/README.md

 ### 1. Apify Account

 Sign up at [apify.com](https://apify.com).
-The free tier gives you enough credits to get started.
+The free tier gives enough credits to get started.

-**Key actor you need:**
-- [Google Maps with Contact Details](https://apify.com/lukaskrivka/google-maps-with-contact-details) by Lukas Krivka, the core scraper that pulls business listings by location and category
+Key actor: **Google Maps with Contact Details** by Lukas Krivka.

 ### 2. Claude Desktop with Apify MCP

-Connect Apify to Claude Desktop so Claude can run scrapers directly from conversation:

 1. Open Claude Desktop
-2. Go to Settings > MCP Servers (or install via the Apify MCP plugin)
+2. Go to Settings > MCP Servers
 3. Add the Apify actors MCP server with your API key

-4. Once connected, Claude can call actors like `lukaskrivka/google-maps-with-contact-details` directly
+Once connected, Claude can call actors directly from conversation.

-### 3. Claude Desktop with Browser Tools (Optional but Recommended)
+### 3. Claude in Chrome (Optional but Recommended)

-For the verification and enrichment stages, Claude uses web search and browser tools to cross-check leads.
-Having Claude in Chrome or web search enabled improves accuracy significantly.
+For verification and enrichment, Claude in Chrome improves accuracy significantly by enabling real-time web search and cross-checking.

 ---

 ## Example Prompts

-### Find leads in a specific area
+**Find leads:**

-> "Use the Google Maps scraper to find 30 businesses in the GTA (Toronto, Mississauga, Scarborough, Markham) in these categories: hair salons, barbershops, and nail salons.
+> "Use the Google Maps scraper to find 30 businesses in the GTA in these categories: hair salons, barbershops, and nail salons.
 Filter for ones without a website."

-### Verify and clean a lead list
+**Verify and clean:**
 > "Here are 30 leads from the scraper.
-For each one, search Google and Yellow Pages to confirm whether they actually have a website or not.
-Create two lists: confirmed no website, and has a website.
-Include the URL for any that do have sites."
+For each one, confirm whether they actually have a website.
+Create two lists: confirmed no website, and has a website."

-### Enrich leads for cold outreach
+**Enrich for outreach:**

-> "For each confirmed no-website lead, find the owner's name using Google reviews, Facebook, and provincial registries.
-Also note their Google star rating, review count, and what services they appear to offer.
+> "For each confirmed no-website lead, find the owner's name, Google rating, review count, and what services they offer.
 I need this for cold calling."

-### Prep for a specific cold call
+**Prep for a specific call:**
 > "I'm about to call Brandon's Auto Repair in Oshawa.
-Pull everything you can find about them: Google rating, reviews, whether they have a website, owner name, address, phone.
-Give me a call script based on my pitch: I've already built them a demo website."
+Pull everything you can find about them and give me a call script based on my pitch: I've already built them a demo website."

 ---